Last Updated on January 26, 2023 by Lori Geurin

 Related: 9 Surprising Benefits Of Lemon Water

-Healthier Options: Ultra dark chocolate, Unreal Non-GMO Chocolate, fruit, full-fat yogurt, and whey protein shakes are good alternatives.
+Healthier Options: Ultra dark chocolate, Unreal Non-GMO Chocolate, fruit, full-fat yogurt, low-carb protein shakes, and whey protein shakes are good alternatives.

 10. Sugary Sodas

 Do you note a trend developing?
-Sugar, preservatives, artificial coloring and more sugar make soda one of the unhealthiest foods you can consume.
+Sugar, preservatives, artificial coloring, and more sugar make soda one of the unhealthiest foods in America you can consume.

 11. Diet Sodas

-Plus the caramel coloring is a possible carcinogen for humans and the artificial sweetener aspartame used in diet sodas actually converts into increased belly fat and weight gain (4).
+Plus, caramel coloring is a possible human carcinogen, and the artificial sweetener aspartame used in diet sodas converts into increased belly fat and weight gain.[*]

 Wait?
-Do you mean that diet soda I’ve been drinking every day is making me GAIN weight?
+Do you mean that the diet soda I’ve been drinking daily makes me GAIN weight?

 Yep.
 It very well could be.